 There are so many reasons people come to the area of Roanoke.
 Some come for adventure and excitement in any number of outdoor activities.
-Others also want to enjoy nature, but at a more peaceful pace.
+Others also want to enjoy nature and enjoy some relaxation at a more peaceful pace.
 For these folks, casual hiking, bird or wildlife watching, and canoe trips can be a lot of fun.
 Still others look to relax in the budding metro area with a diverse dining scene, several local breweries, a growing downtown with shops, and the town of Grandin.

 Virginia’s Blue Ridge

 The historic and beautiful mountains, along with the rises and dips in elevation, make Virginia’s Blue Ridge Mountains a favorite of not only hikers and cyclists, but drivers as well.
 The scenic views and fresh mountain air help to revive the body and mind.
 For many people, retreats to this area are a multiple-times-a-year “must”.